magpie-ea/magpie-v3-docs/docs/02_using_the_server_app/01_installation.md

 # Installation

 You can install magpie on a server for online use or locally on your machine.

-We explain here how to use Heroku as a hosting service for online use, and how to set up the server app locally.
+The latest version of magpie-base (v3.x) requires magpie-backend v2.x to run on the server to function properly.
+Previous iterations of magpie, require magpie-backend v1.x but will usually also run with magpie-backend v2.x.

 ## Installation on Heroku